Online ILL Form - Requires an email address. This form will go to a librarian who will submit the title request for you.

 What can be borrowed through interlibrary loan services?

 The Harris County Public Library will place interlibrary loan requests for books, audio books (CD/cassette), DVDs, VHS tapes, music CDs, microform, and photocopies.
 However, it is entirely up to the lending library what they will lend, if they will charge a fee for lending the material, and/or if they are willing to make photocopies.
+No items with a replacement value of $250.00 or more may be requested.
 Newly published materials that are not owned by Harris County Public Library System may only be requested through interlibrary loan if they are more than six months post-publication or post-release.

 Lending libraries will generally only loan these formats for IN LIBRARY USE ONLY, and therefore, they do not check out for customers to view off-site.
 The Library may not be able to borrow these formats unless the customer is willing to travel to another HCPL to view them, where the equipment is available.

 What materials cannot be borrowed?

 Materials that are currently part of the collection of the Harris County Public Library System may not be requested through interlibrary loan services.
 The Library will not borrow software, downloadable content and electronic resources.
 The Library will not borrow materials from outside the United States.

 Are there any limitations on the number of items I can borrow using interlibrary loan services or which branch library I may use to check these items in or out?